What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 6. Husqvarna 120i Cordless Chainsaw

-Given its intuitive design and brushless motor, we don’t doubt that the Husqvarna 120i is one of the best battery-powered chainsaws on the market.
+Given its intuitive design and brushless motor, the Husqvarna 120i is one of the best battery-powered chainsaws on the market.
 You can tackle a wide range of jobs using this Husqvarna chainsaw, as it’s geared with advanced keypad controls.

 This feature allows you to conveniently set the unit’s runtime and power according to the job requirements.
 On top of that, it includes a save mode setting that improves how your electric chainsaw can perform with its battery.